Applying to the MPH Distance Format

 Our goal is to admit a cohort of approximately 25 highly dedicated individuals who are ready for graduate work and committed to the principles and approaches of community health education, advocacy, and health promotion.
 We particularly value diversity, practical community or health education experience, strong academic skills, and upper division course work in the social sciences.

-Total tuition for the Fall 2013 cohort is $24,150 for the 42-unit program, at a rate of $575 per unit.
-This rate is fixed for the cohort admitted in Fall 2013, throughout their 42-unit program, barring any unexpected state mandated increases prior to admission.
+Total tuition for the Fall 2014 cohort is $24,150 for the 42-unit program, at a rate of $575 per unit.
+This rate is fixed for the cohort admitted in Fall 2014, throughout their 42-unit program, barring any possible state or university mandated tuition increases prior to admission.
 If a fee increase is necessary prior to enrollment in the first course, the new rate will implemented but will be honored for the entire 42-unit period, regardless of any subsequent state tuition increases.
 The instructional fees do not include the cost of books and travel to SJSU (3 trips).
 The tuition is the same regardless of in-state, out-of-state, or international residency.
 The tuition is considerably lower than other CEPH accredited MPH Programs.

 Domestic U.S. Applicants